 Also represented in the collection are 19th century Admiralty charts and also some commercial charts from the same period.

-Items in the core collection of antiquarian charts are listed in the Library’s online catalogue.
+Items in the core collection of antiquarian charts are listed in the Library’s Main Catalogue.
 Volumes of charts have been catalogued also; in some cases, charts within these volumes have been individually catalogued.